rajeevamatya/eduki-hugo-site/content/en/grade-6/Algebra - Expressions and Equations/Equations_and_inequality/Relating_two_quantities_to_form_equation/index.md

 ---
 title: "02 Relation between two quantities"
 description: "Equations help us understand how two things are related.
-We can use equations to figure out the cost of multiple pens or the number of candies each student gets."
+We can use equations to figure out the relationship between quantities and solve for unknowns."
 lead: " "
 date: 2020-11-12T13:26:54+01:00
 lastmod: 2020-11-12T13:26:54+01:00